Environmental Education Outcomes

 Factors that help environmental education achieve its goals include efficacy, identity, sense of place, nature connectedness, norms, social capital, action-knowledge, values and attitudes.

-Environmental educators can apply research and theories of change to determine the best pathways to achieve their goals.
+Participants apply research and theories of change to determine the best pathways to achieve their EE goals.

-Each week includes 2-4 recorded short lectures, readings, and short assignments.
+Each week includes 4-5 pre-recorded short lectures, readings, and short assignments.
 During the course, we will also hold live webinars to allow course participants to hear from experts, ask questions, and discuss ideas with other participants and instructors.

-We provide one weekly webinars.
+We provide one webinar each week.
 You can watch them live or the recorded version.